springfall2008/batpred/docs/what-does-predbat-do.md

 - **Charging** - The battery charges from the grid and the grid also covers any load.
 Solar power will also be used to charge the battery.

-- **Freeze charging** - The current battery level is held and the grid/solar covers any load.
-Solar power will also be used to charge the battery.
+- **Freeze charging** - The current battery level (SoC) is held and the grid/solar covers any load.
+Think of it as a charge to the current battery level.
+If there is excess Solar power above house load, the solar will be used to charge the battery, but if there is a shortfall of Solar power to meet house load, the excess house load is met from grid import.

 - **Hold charging** - A type of charge where the target SOC % is the same as the current SOC %, effectively the same as a charge freeze (but without being explicitly selected).

 - **No Charge** - A charge where the target SOC % is lower than the current battery SOC level so there will be no charging unless the usage is unexpectedly high.

 - **Discharging** - The battery is being force-discharged.
 The house load will be covered by the battery and any excess is exported to the grid.
 Any solar generated will be exported.

+- **Freeze discharging** - This is the same as Idle (Eco) mode but with charging disabled.
-- **Freeze discharging** - The battery is covering the load but charging is disabled, thus any solar generated will be exported.
+The battery is covering the load but as charging is disabled, any solar generated will be exported.

 - **Error** - There is a configuration error or other problem, you should check the [Predbat AppDaemon log file](output-data.md#predbat-logfile) for more details.